The first light spread over the sand. Morning had come.

-The first light crept over the sand, turning everything pale and golden.
-Xiao Zhi stirred under the fur blanket, too cozy for her to wake up.
-She blinked at the soft glow of dawn.
-Her body still ached, but the heavy weakness that had chained her limbs yesterday was fading.
+Xiao Zhi stirred under the fur blanket, too comfortable to get up.
+She blinked at the morning light.
+Her body still ached, but the weakness that had held her yesterday was fading.
 She could finally breathe without pain.

 Outside, the soldiers were already breaking the camp.
 They packed their bedrolls, fed the horses, and put out the fire.
 The sound of boots in the sand and tightening straps was loud enough for Xiao Zhi to groan and open her eyes.